This is the Frosty Garden seed starting schedule that we use for our vegetable, flower and herb gardens within Interior Alaska.

 - When a range is stated, we usually choose the earlier schedule, but any dates within the range are acceptable.
 If you have limited indoor growing space, the later dates are recommended.
 You can also use succession planting techniques which can extend your harvest over time.

-- If you compare the flower schedule to other regions, you will find that some varieties are sowed much earlier than you might see recommended in warmer zones.
-This earlier planting reflects our short summer and will ensure you have beautiful blooms during our short growing season!
+- If you compare the flower schedule to other regions like the lower-48, you will find that some varieties are sowed much earlier than you might see recommended in warmer zones.
+This earlier planting reflects our short summers and will ensure you have beautiful blooms during our short growing season!

 - Unlike many schedules, we include a number of perennials, especially those hardy in zones 2-4.
-We also include some poisonous plants, appropriately identified.
-Please use your own judgment with these, especially if you have pets.
+We also include some poisonous and “known narcotic” plants, appropriately identified.
+Please use your own judgment with these, especially if you have pets!

 - Live in a different region or zone?
 You can easily use our schedule by adjusting dates for your last frost date.
 We did a lot of this hard work for you!
 Our schedule should be appropriate for most extreme northern climates when adjusted for last frost.